RubyMetric/rbenv-for-windows/README.md

 # Install devkit
 # We need upstream support to implement this!
 rbenv install msys
+# or
+rbenv install msys2
+# or
+rbenv install devkit

 # List all installed versions
 rbenv versions